simonw/s3-credentials/docs/help.md

   list-roles               List roles
-  list-user-policies       List inline policies for specified users list-users               List all users for this account policy                   Output generated JSON policy for one or more... put-object               Upload an object to an S3 bucket put-objects              Upload multiple objects to an S3 bucket
+  list-user-policies       List inline policies for specified users list-users               List all users for this account localserver              Start a localhost server that serves S3... policy                   Output generated JSON policy for one or more... put-object               Upload an object to an S3 bucket put-objects              Upload multiple objects to an S3 bucket